 Nomination forms must be emailed to the Returning Officer no later than 2pm Tuesday 20 September 2022 or alternatively, may be received at the Association Office at Broadway, from 12 noon to 2pm on Tuesday 20 September 2022.
 Soft copies of photos and statements are also required.

 NOMINATIONS CLOSE AT 2pm TUESDAY 20 SEPTEMBER 2022.
 No material will be accepted after this time.

 5. Draw for Positions on the Ballot Paper.

 This will take place at 1pm Thursday 22 September 2022 at the Student Association’s office.
 All candidates and members are invited to witness the Draw.

 6. Candidates Meeting

-A candidates meeting will be held at the Students’ Association Office, Broadway following the draw for ballot paper positions on 3rd September.
+A candidates meeting will be held at the Student Associations office immediately following the Draw for ballot paper positions on Thursday 22 September.
 At this meeting Candidates, List Agents and Students of UTS will have the opportunity to discuss any aspects of the election with the Returning Officer.

 7. Behaviour During the Election